penghy27/NGS_analysis/README.md

 [Functional Annotation](https://github.com/NU-Bioinformatics/module-10-penghy27.git)

 Please refer to the individual repositories linked above for detailed code, data, and documentation related to each specific analysis task.

+Other academic projects can be found [here](https://github.com/penghy27/NU_academic_projects.git).